To apply to have a role in our committee or become a regional coordinator of your country, please email email@example.com.

 Global Coordinator of World Spine Day

-Robyn is a graduate of University College London Medical School.
-She has a particular interest in orthopaedics and spine care and is currently undertaking a postgraduate Masters degree in musculoskeletal science at the Royal National Orthopaedic Hospital, Stanmore, London.
+Robyn is a medical doctor of University College London currently working in Gloucestershire Royal Hospital, UK.
+She has a particular interest in orthopaedics and spine care and has additionally completed a postgraduate Masters degree in musculoskeletal science at the Royal National Orthopaedic Hospital, Stanmore, London.

 Prior to studying medicine, Robyn worked at an interdisciplinary health clinic for over ten years where she was exposed to a wide range of patients with spinal and joint disorders.
 As a student representative at the 2014 Bone and Joint Decade Global Alliance World Summit in London, she was introduced to many leading world experts who inspired her to promote and encourage musculoskeletal health on a global scale.